xalaida/laravel-nuxt-docker/README.md

 ## Mailhog
 If you want to check how all sent mail look, just go to [http://localhost:8026](http://localhost:8026).
 It is the test mail catcher tool for SMTP testing.
-All sent mails will be stored here..
+All sent mails will be stored here.

 ## Logs
 All **_nginx_** logs are available inside the _docker/nginx/logs_ directory.